saolsen/AIssac-first-try/README.md

     a problem for image processing code though.
     I also did the r<->b color correction so the pixels are in rgba format.

+    **Next Step**: Finish the platform AI interface.

+* ####2016-01-12: Interface
+    I did a little more work today to make sure the platform/AI interface is good.
+I set up live reloading of the AI layer so you can update and recompile AI code on the fly and it updates in the app.
+I also set up having the platform allocate a block of memory for the AI to use so things don't go away when you reload it.
+I then verified that the AI code can draw UI to the screen so I think I have just about all I need to start writing an AI.
+This is gonna be the hard part...

     **Next Step**: Start trying to make sense of the image.